Speed is Important. Certainty is Everything.

 • 3 min read

-FAIRVIEW, OR — EBSC Lending has closed an $18.8 million value-add multifamily loan for a 146-unit apartment community in Fairview, Oregon, structured to resolve an imminent maturity default, complete renovations, and provide runway for lease-up and stabilization.
+FAIRVIEW, OREBSC Lending has closed an $18.8 million value-add multifamily loan for a 146-unit apartment community in Fairview, Oregon.
+This loan is structured to resolve an imminent maturity default, complete renovations, and provide runway for lease-up and stabilization.

 Transaction Overview

-The financing was executed for a borrower facing a compressed timeline after construction delays triggered an imminent maturity default under the existing debt.
-To stabilize the situation, EBSC Lending acquired the existing loan and modified its terms, creating immediate relief while simultaneously structuring and closing the new financing.
+The financing was executed for a borrower facing a compressed timeline.
+Construction delays triggered an imminent maturity default under the existing debt.
+To stabilize the situation, EBSC Lending acquired the existing loan and modified its terms.
+This created immediate relief while simultaneously structuring and closing the new financing.

-This dual-track execution provided the borrower with the time and capital necessary to complete renovations, maintain project continuity, and move forward with a structured lease-up strategy.
+This dual-track execution provided the borrower with the time and capital necessary to complete renovations.
+It also maintained project continuity and allowed for a structured lease-up strategy.

 Loan proceeds will fund the completion of the renovation program and support operations through stabilization.
-The loan is structured with a 36-month initial term, two six-month extension options, and a 9.97% rate, aligning with the asset’s transitional profile.
+The loan is structured with a 36-month initial term, two six-month extension options, and a 9.97% rate.
+This aligns with the asset’s transitional profile.

 Commenting on the execution, the sponsor, Ryan Cohen, stated, “When construction delays put pressure on our timeline and existing debt maturity, we needed a lender that could move quickly and stay solution-oriented.
 EBSC Lending understood the complexity of the situation, stepped in decisively, and provided a structure that gave us the time and capital needed to complete renovations, execute our lease-up strategy, and position the property for stabilization.”